-Note that a room may be deleted at any time by clicking on the Delete button below its graphic; deleting a room will not affect any completed optimisations, but you will no longer be able to adjust any optimisations made using that room.
+Note that a room may be deleted at any time by clicking on the : drop-down menu under the room and clicking on Delete; deleting a room will not affect any completed optimisations, but you will no longer be able to adjust any optimisations made using that room.
 It is therefore advised that rooms be deleted only when you no longer have access to that room, for example if you move house.